stock2shop/website/content/integrations/ms-navision-shopify-integration.md

 ---
 title: "microsoft dynamics nav shopify integration"
+seoTitle: "Microsoft Dynamic NAV integration with Shopify"
+seoDescription: "Integrate your Microsoft Dynamics NAV and your Shopify e-commerce website for maximum efficiency.
+You’ll be able to sync inventory, enrich product data, customise a workflow to suit your needs and streamline the entire ordering process - including automatic order fulfillment.
+Easily."
 lead: "If Microsoft Dynamics NAV is your ERP and you’re running a Shopify e-commerce website, it’s essential that they can communicate with each other.
 That’s how we can help: a Microsoft Dynamics NAV Shopify integration will make your daily business operations simple and stress-free."
 lead2: "Here’s what you’ll be able to do:"
-seoDescription: "Integrate your Microsoft Dynamics NAV and your Shopify e-commerce website for maximum efficiency.
-You’ll be able to sync inventory, enrich product data, customise a workflow to suit your needs and streamline the entire ordering process - including automatic order fulfillment.
-Easily."

 ---

 Sync inventory data